AmbiguousError/WharfManu/README.md

 # WharfManu

 **WharfManu** is a simple and fun diving game where the goal is to perform the best "manu" off the wharf!
-You'll be judged on your entry into the water – aim for the smallest splash.
+You'll be judged on your entry into the water – aim for the biggest splash.
 Somersaults will also impress the judges!

 ## How to Play